hbctraining/Intro-to-R-online-Catalyst/lessons/3A_Segment_3_Video_A.md

 ### Introduction

-So far you have been introduced to R and RStudio, and you are now familiar with some basic syntax of the R programming language.
-We have also explored the different data types and data structures that you will encounter when working in R. Through all of this, we have used a few examples of basic functions yet we haven't really talked much about them - so now let's take the time to delve into functions in more detail.
+In this segment, we will define what a function is in R and hwo we use them with the use of arguments.
+We will also discuss ways in which you can find help on using functions in R. In previous segments, we have used a few examples of basic functions yet we haven't really talked much about them - so now let's take the time to delve into functions in more detail.

 ### What are functions?